 When you’re knee deep in a busy life, gratitude is probably not the first thing that crosses your mind.
-Instead, you might have racing thoughts about how much you still have to do today or about things that aren’t going your way.
+Instead, you might have racing thoughts about how much you still have to do today or about things that you are anticipating in the future.

 Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for my Nourish Note newsletter.